wjt/shell-chat-account-groups/README.md

 ## TODO

-* The editor is ridiculously fragile and buggy.
+* The editor is quite fragile and buggy.
-* Icon.
+* I would like a better icon rather than appropriating one from the theme.